Indonesia–Israel relations: Reformation era (1998–present)

+SBY presidency (2004–2014)

 In 2005, Indonesia said that establishing full diplomatic ties with Israel will only be possible after peace has been reached between Israel and Palestine.
 Israeli Foreign Minister Silvan Shalom held a discreet first meeting with his Indonesian counterpart Hassan Wirajuda during a UN summit in New York City in September 2005.
 However, President of Indonesia Susilo Bambang Yudhoyono ruled out establishing formal diplomatic ties but said: "Any communication between Indonesian and Israeli officials will be oriented to the objective of assisting the Palestinian people in gaining their independence".

 In 2006, Indonesia and several Islamic groups in the country condemned Israel's ongoing military operation in Gaza and demanded the release of arrested Palestinian officials, and also called on Israel to withdraw its forces from Lebanon during the 2006 Lebanon War.
 The Indonesian Foreign Ministry advised that the national tennis team was pulling out of its Fed Cup matches in Israel, saying "We are witnessing a military invasion by Israel and the arrest of scores of Palestinian officials...It is now impossible to play there".

 In a visit to Singapore in 2006, the Israeli Arab diplomat Ali Yahya called for direct ties between Israel and Indonesia.
 In an interview with The Jakarta Post he said, I misunderstand why the relationship between the majorities of Muslims in Asia is hostile to Israel.
 If it is because of Israel and Palestine, then (how can it be reconciled that) we have peace with Jordan, Egypt, Morocco, but not with eastern Asia?

 We protect the holy places in Israel, respect the Arabic language, and bring imams and rabbis together to have discussions.
 I am posing a question if the Muslim countries in Asia can open the gate to their country for us, so that we can open up relations with them.

 There are so many opportunities in Israel and by stressing the need for cooperation we would like to get these countries to also have a share of these opportunities.
 But to do that, we need to have the opportunity to talk directly to these countries, which I hope, will come up soon.

 In 2008, the Jakarta Post printed a letter from Israeli Deputy Minister of Foreign Affairs, Majalli Wahabi, urging Indonesia to take a role in advocating for peace in the Middle East.
 Analysts suggested that the printing of the letter might be a signal of a thaw between the two nations.
 However, the Gaza War that lasted from late 27 December 2008 to 18 January 2009 affected relations.
 Indonesia harshly condemned Israeli actions, labeling it as "aggression", and expressed its support of the Palestinians.